Krishna-77777/Krishna-77777/README.md

 # 💫 About Me:
 🔭Hi there!
-I'm Krishna Pradhan<br>🌱 3D animation, Cloud Deployment (AWS) and web designing<br>💬 I'm  a passionate Full Stack Web Developer who loves to build an interactive and scalable web applications that solve real-world problems, from designing clean UIs to developing robust backend systems.<br>
+I'm Krishna Pradhan.<br>🌱 3D animation, Cloud Deployment (AWS) and Web Designing.<br>💬 I'm  a passionate Full Stack Web Developer who loves to build an interactive and scalable web applications that solve real-world problems, from designing clean UIs to developing robust backend systems.<br>

 ## 🌐 Socials: